-Any courses taken at another university while a student is enrolled at Burman must be within the following parameters.
+Any courses taken at another university while a student is enroled at Burman must be within the following parameters.

-- No more than 25% of credits needed for a major/ concentration/specialization/pre-professional may be taken off campus. - Except where permission is granted by the Registrar for extenuating circumstances, nine credits must be taken on campus during the fall and winter terms to be eligible to take off-campus study, including Acadeum courses. - 3.
-Transfer credits may not exceed half of the degree total including credits transferred upon admission to Burman. - Transfer courses will not be accepted as applicable to replace EDCI courses for the Bachelor of Education degree.
+- No more than 25% of credits needed for a major/ concentration/specialization/pre-professional may be taken off campus. - 2.
+Except where permission is granted by the Registrar for extenuating circumstances, nine credits must be taken on campus during the fall and winter terms to be eligible to take off-campus study, including Acadeum courses. - 3.
+Transfer credits may not exceed half of the degree total including credits transferred upon admission to Burman. - 4.
+Transfer courses will not be accepted as applicable to replace EDCI courses for the Bachelor of Education degree. - 5.
+For quality assurance purposes, Religious Studies students enroled at Burman may not transfer courses into the major or concentration.
+Exceptions may be made in consultation with the department and the Registrar.